-• For content that should be on the local site, you can pre-replicate the content through Satellite Server precaching.

-- For content that you do not know needs to be on the site, but which might be required by a user, you can simply ensure that the content is available on some server in the agent's closest server list.
+- For content that you know needs to be on the local site, you can pre-replicate the content through normal Satellite replication means. - For content that you do not know needs to be on the site, but which might be required by a user, you can simply ensure that the content is available on some server in the agent's closest server list.
 If the content is needed it will be requested on the WAN the first time, but then cached by the HTTP proxy for subsequent requests. - This method is firewall friendly as it utilizes the standard HTTP port.